 The mini cartridges I did a few years ago for the TOM turned out to be an unexpected hit, given how few TOMs were made.
 They were convenient but designed in somewhat of a hurry, each only holding a single 32kB ROM with 7 sounds.
+I was never really satisfied with the bare circuit board either.

 The multi-cartridge holds 8 banks, which are cycled through by pressing the small button in the corner.
 A microcontroller reads the button input; cycles through the banks, also showing the current selection in binary form on 3 LEDs; and after advancing a bank, tells the drum machine to re-read the header data so it knows what sounds there are and how long they are.